-For instance, you typically won't be penalized for transferring property to your spouse.
-You can even transfer your house to your child who's under 21 years old or who cared for you in that home for two years or more.
-The point is, not all transfers cause problems with getting Medicaid—ask your lawyer what applies in your state.
+Certain transfers of property, however, won't disqualify you.
+Sometimes it depends on who receives the assets; other times, it depends on the type of property you're transferring.
+For instance, you won't be penalized for transferring property to your spouse.
+You can even transfer your house to your child who's under 21 years old, is disabled, or who has been living and the home and caring for you for the past two years or more.
+The point is, not all transfers cause problems with getting Medicaid—ask a Medicaid lawyer what applies in your state.

 3. I have to wait five years after giving anything away to get Medicaid.

-5. If I put my property in my spouse's name, I won't be eligible for Medicaid.
+6. If I put my property in my spouse's name, I won't be eligible for Medicaid.